Il cielo in una stanza (song): Cover versions

 The song was covered by several Italian and international artists.
 Gino Paoli recorded a new version of his own song during the same year of its first release.
 The song was also released as a single by Paoli, including the track "Però ti voglio bene" as a B-side.
 Paoli later re-recorded the song with Ennio Morricone.
 In 1971, Paoli included a new version of the song, arranged by Giampiero Boneschi and produced by Alberto Martinelli, in his album Rileggendo vecchie lettere d'amore, released by Durium Records.
 Finally, Paoli performed the song under a new arranged by Peppe Vessicchio.

 The English-language version of the song was also recorded by Connie Francis in her 1963 album Connie Francis Sings Modern Italian Hits.

 In 1976, Italian singer Franco Simone included his own version of the song in the album Il poeta con la chitarra.
 The track was released as a 7" single in 1977, with the B-side "Sarà".

 Ornella Vanoni included a cover of the song in her 1980 album Oggi le canto così, vol. 2: Paoli e Tenco.

 In 1999, Giorgia recorded the song for the soundtrack of the movie with the same title, directed by Carlo Vanzina and Enrico Vanzina.
 The recording was also included in the album Girasole, released during the same year.
 Three years later, Franco Battiato covered the song for his album Fleurs 3.

 In 2003, Italian-French singer and former model Carla Bruni recorded a French version of the song, titled "Le ciel dans une chambre" and adapted by Bruni herself, for her debut album Quelqu'un m'a dit.
 Bruni later re-recorded the song as a duet with Gino Paoli, which was featured in his compilation album Senza fine, released in 2009 to celebrate his 50th year of career.

 In 2009 Noemi featured "Il cielo in una stanza" in her self-titled debut EP, while Morgan included both the Italian-language version and the English-language version of the song in his album Italian Songbook Vol. 1.
 American singer-songwriter Mike Patton also covered the Italian-language version of the song for his 2010 album Mondo cane.

 In 2011, Italian singer Giusy Ferreri performed the song live during the 61st Sanremo Music Festival, during the third night of the show, in which each competing act was asked to sing a popular Italian song with the aim to celebrate the 150th anniversary of the Italian unification.
 Her version of the song was also featured both in the compilation album Nata per unire, gathering studio recordings of the songs performed during the night, and as a bonus track in her album Il mio universo.

 In 2018 it was arranged for the performance "The Sky in a Room" by the artist Ragnar Kjartansson.
+Italian native speakers say that "Heaven in a Room" would have been a more faithful translation for the sense of the words.